modom-ofn/auth-portal/README.md

 - `LOGIN_EXTRA_LINK_TEXT`  text for that authorized-page link.
 - `UNAUTH_REQUEST_EMAIL`  email address for unauthorized page "Request Access" mailto.
 - `UNAUTH_REQUEST_SUBJECT`  subject for the unauthorized-page mailto link.
+- `BACKUP_DIR`  filesystem path inside the container for generated config backups (default `./backups` relative to the binary).
 - `LOG_LEVEL`  `DEBUG`, `INFO`, `WARN`, or `ERROR`.

 ### Admin Console & Config Store (new in v2.0.3)